Rice with Cilantro and Chicken

 Add turmeric powder and stir gently.
 Add 1/2 cup warm water and bring to a boil.
 Reduce heat to medium and cook covered until chicken is completely cooked.

-Add the pomegranate paste, cumin, salt and pepper.
+Add pomegranate molasses, cumin, salt and pepper.
 Stir well, taste and adjust seasonings.
 Set aside.

 Pour water in a large non-stick pot (until it is 3/4-full), add 1 tablespoon salt and bring to a boil over high heat.